 A 2013 report details the history of Naperville (Illinois) Central’s efforts to improve students’ academic performance by enhancing the school’s physical education philosophy.

 “Data consistently show that since the inception of the program, students who participated in increased their literacy and math capabilities,” the 2013 report concluded.

 Naperville teachers wanted to help students struggling in reading and math by creating a physical education class that preceded the core class.

 Using heart rate monitors, teachers Paul Zientarski and Phil Lawler pushed students to exercise in their target heart rate zone, which promoted healthier brain cells.

 “In a study done at the University of British Columbia, researchers found that regular aerobic exercise, the kind that gets your heart and your sweat glands pumping, appears to boost the size of the hippocampus, the brain area involved in verbal memory and learning,” wrote Heidi Godman in the Harvard Health Letter in 2014.

 Zientarski’s original efforts led to the nationally-acclaimed Learning Readiness PE program.
 By engaging students with workouts designed to maximize heart rate, students transitioned to their core classes in a better learning state.

 Assessing PE performance while tracking academic progress

-IHT supports this effort by combining a new heart rate monitor designed specifically for PE, the adidas Zone for IHT Spirit, with an assessment platform to measure everything from PE to academic performance.
+IHT supports this effort by combining a new heart rate monitor designed specifically for PE, the IHT Zone, with an assessment platform to measure everything from PE to academic performance.